 If you’ve been following my weekly write-ups for the third season of Attack on Titan, you’ve likely noticed that I’ve commented that it can be hard to write these up because I know what’s coming and don’t want to inadvertently provide spoilers to anime viewers who haven’t read past this point in the manga.

 For a regular viewer, having the foreknowledge of events to come isn’t bad at all, because it helps to provide the context for what they’re seeing on the screen.
 But for anibloggers who write about the episodes after they air every week, this becomes problematic.
-It’s nice to have the context, I also have to be very careful not to accidentally let something slip.
+While it’s nice to have the context, I also have to be very careful not to accidentally let something slip.
 It’s a fine line sometimes, and it’s one I’m always having to tread carefully.

 Of course, the problem is compounded by the fact that Attack on Titan is such a popular title, so there’s the potential for more eyeballs to read what I have to say.
 Obviously, anibloggers want to avoid potentially providing spoilers, no matter what the series, but it’s extremely crucial when it comes to a popular title such as Attack on Titan.